csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

-Use a mixin to either inject dynamic values into repeated constructs, or as a Sassy copy/paste which allows you to repeat the same group of declarations throughout your project, whilst keeping a [Single Source of Truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth).
+Use a mixin to either inject dynamic values into repeated constructs, or as a Sassy copy/paste which allows you to repeat the same group of declarations throughout your project whilst keeping a [Single Source of Truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth).

 ### tl;dr;tl;dr

-Use `@extend` for same-for-a-reason; use a mixin when same-just-because.
+Use `@extend` for same-for-a-reason; use a mixin for same-just-because.